AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include picture.html img="step10" ext="png" alt="Fully styled desktop version of the navbar" %}
+{% include picture.html img="step10.png" alt="Fully styled desktop version of the navbar" %}

 We're officially done!
 But you may be wondering if there's room for customization—there sure is!